mariyamango/capstone-project/README.md

       ```

 4. **Database**:
     - Ensure MongoDB is running locally or configure the database connection in the backend.
+If using MongoDB Atlas, you may need to update the application.properties file with the correct database URI.

+5. **Access**:
-Access the application at `http://localhost:5173`.
+   - Access the application locally at `http://localhost:5173`.
+   - You can access the live version of the CarHealth Monitor on Heroku at: https://carhealth-monitor-395543a457fa.herokuapp.com/

 ## Need Help?